burtscher/FPcompress/README.md

 - Run './compile.py' to compile SPratio, SPspeed, DPratio, and DPspeed

 > **Note:**
-> If you encounter an error related to missing dependencies, add the flag  `-lttb` at the very end of the compilation instructions in  `compile.py`
+> If you encounter an error related to missing dependencies, add the flag `-ltbb` at the very end of the compilation instructions in `compile.py`.

 ###### Experiment workflow
 1. Clone the repository from https://github.com/burtscher/FPcompress